mattmakai/fullstackpython.com/source/content/pages/10-misc/1007-future-directions.markdown

 Here are some things I'm actively working on:

-* Determining whether the new navigation works well for this site or not.

 * Clear, concise descriptions for each concept in every section along with the "why [x] is needed"

+* Learning checklists for every section.

 * Flesh out [JavaScript](../javascript.html),
   [Configuration Management](../configuration-management.html),